 The songs were also all 3 minutes long or shorter, and this flew in the face of our first album, KOTJ, where the songs were on average 4-7 minutes long.
 In retrospect, we did need to clean up the timing and the tightness of the tracks.
 I will be the first to admit this.

-I had to play to a metronome and we layered the tracks as opposed to playing as a group.
+I played to a metronome and we layered the tracks as opposed to playing as a group.
 This felt alien to me.
 I adapted to this format in a short time, but I still did not like it.
 Now, years later, many of our fans think it was our best album out of the three.
+(Not me)

 We could have done a hell of a lot better with a pro, but would we have been as tight?
 I doubt it.
 All in all, as a result, what you see and hear on the tapes of the Tartar Field performance is a direct result of that conditioning.